-We start with a definition of roles used in the document, followed by an overview of the management of overall work priorities.
+After the introduction, a definition of roles used in the document is provided, followed by an overview of the management of overall work priorities.
 The design and integration process specific to projects which cross DMS group boundaries is outlined.
 A section outlining governance and communication for SRDP follows, along with an estimate of the budget for SRDP.
 The group priority setting process is described in Appendix A.